-For travel abroad, non–E.U. nationals should consider buying medical travel insurance.
+Health: For travel abroad, non–E.U. nationals should consider buying medical travel insurance.
 For U.S. citizens, Medicare and Medicaid do not provide coverage for medical costs incurred abroad, so check what medical services your health insurance covers before leaving home.
-U.K. nationals will need a European Health Insurance Card (EHIC) to receive free or reduced-cost medical care during a visit to a European Economic Area (EEA) country or Switzerland (go to www.ehic.org.uk for further information).
+That said, medical costs are a fraction of what they are in the U.S. (for example, a visit to a GP costs 23€), so you may even decide to do a little medical tourism (be sure to bring your prescriptions).
+U.K. nationals will need a European Health Insurance Card (EHIC) to receive free or reduced-cost medical care during a visit to a European Union (E.U.) country, Iceland, Liechtenstein, Norway, or Switzerland (go to www.nhs.uk/ehic).

 If you suffer from a chronic illness, consult your doctor before your departure.
-Pack prescription medications in your carry-on luggage and carry them in their original containers, with pharmacy labels -- otherwise they won’t make it through airport security.
+Pack prescription medications in your carry-on luggage and carry them in their original containers, with pharmacy labels—otherwise they won’t make it through airport security.
 Carry the generic name of prescription medicines, in case a local pharmacist is unfamiliar with the brand name.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.